Measuring risk contagion in financial networks with CoVaR: Multivariate heavy tails

-Financial returns are often empirically observed to be heavy-tailed in nature.
-In this paper, the framework that we use for modeling heavy tails is that of multivariate regular variation which is quite amenable to the computation of tail probabilities in the presence of \emph{mutual} or sometimes just \emph{pairwise} asymptotic independence.
-We start with a brief primer on multivariate regular variation.
+In this paper, the framework that we use for modeling heavy tails is that of multivariate regular variation.
+We start with a brief primer on multivariate regular variation, and then explicitly derive necessary model parameters, limit measures and their supports for our two primary model examples, the Gaussian and the Marshall-Olkin copula model.